Gigi Morasco

 Gigi Morasco is a fictional character on the ABC soap opera One Life to Live.
-She was portrayed by Farah Fath from October 24, 2007 through January 12, 2012.
+She was portrayed by Farah Fath from October 24, 2007, through January 12, 2012.

 Storylines

-Gigi is first introduced as a waitress at the Bon Jour Café in Paris, Texas.
+Gigi is introduced as a waitress at the Bon Jour Café in Paris, Texas.
 She is a single mother to Shane Morasco, having trouble making ends meet.
-Not realizing that her co-worker, Victoria Lord, is wealthy and only working as a waitress as a temporarily escape from her life in Llanview, Gigi tells Viki her dreams of becoming rich.
+Not realizing that her co-worker, Victoria Lord, is wealthy and only working as a waitress as a temporary escape from her life in Llanview, Gigi tells Viki her dreams of becoming rich.
 Gigi is eager to help when she meets Marcie McBain, who is a fugitive on the run with her adopted son, Tommy.
 Gigi at first believes that Marcie is running from an abusive husband, but learns differently when Tommy's birth father, Todd Manning, arrives at the Bon Jour looking for his son.
 Todd offers $1 million for information on Marcie's whereabouts; Gigi gives him false information to lead him astray.
 More of Gigi's past comes to light when Rex Balsom shows up at the diner: Gigi and Rex had dated in high school, but Rex abruptly disappeared in 2002 when he left for Llanview.
 Rex has come to town searching for Marcie, but Gigi again lies and sends Rex on the wrong trail.
 Gigi also sells Marcie's engagement ring to Rex, as Marcie is anxious to raise the necessary cash to leave the country.
 When Marcie's ring is recognized back in Llanview, her husband, Michael McBain, races back to Paris to confront Gigi, but Todd Manning and Lee Ramsey are already there, having taken Gigi and Shane hostage.
 Ramsey forces Gigi to lure Marcie back to Gigi's apartment before she and Tommy can skip town, and threatens her at gunpoint.
 Marcie arrives at Gigi's place, but at the last moment, Gigi screams for Marcie to run.
 Ramsey and Todd pursue Marcie, and Gigi and Shane are rescued.

 Gigi is arrested for abetting a fugitive during Marcie's standoff with the police.
 The charges are ultimately dropped.
 John McBain brings Gigi and Shane to Llanview to testify for Marcie in her trial.
 Rex's fiancée, Adriana Cramer, discovers Shane's existence and suspects that he is Rex's son.
 Rex refuses to believe it and Gigi tells Rex that Shane's father is Brody Lovett, a deceased Navy SEAL.